rastifar/HaniehRastifar_HW18_maktab66/README.md

-I used formik for form validation in sign up and register form and also db json to save users information for the next login
+I used formik and yup for form validation in sign up and register form and also db json and axios to save users information for the next login, and material ui as it's css framework